Miren-977/Inkphora-Gesture-Based-Emotional-Embedding-Public-Overview/README.txt

 This repository contains:

-public documentation (PDF)
+public disclosure documentation (PDF)

-conceptual architecture
+describing the conceptual architecture of the system.

-sample diagrams

-lightweight demo references

-Code implementations remain private for security and research reasons.
+Implementations details, feature extraction pipelines, and code remain private for security and research reasons.

 Core Concepts